 There are plenty of places throughout the park for you to eat at.
 We had decided to bring a picnic lunch with us as there were many areas where we could sit.
 The prices looked decent and not too expensive, but plan wisely especially if you are on a tight budget.

 This is a great family attraction and we are glad we chose Parc Asterix over Disneyland.
 Although I’m sure Disneyland is a great place too, we are sure you would have a great day out here too.
 The longest we had to queue for was roughly 10 minutes, which is great if you have young kids and toddlers (they never want to wait, do they?)
 We think it is definitely a place for you to check out and consider if you are going to be in the area.

 If you are thinking of heading to Disneyland Paris then check out The Willow Trees post on things to do before booking your Disneyland Paris Holiday.
 Lots of great information if you are thinking Parc Asterix may not be for you.

 – Buy a cheap lunch (like stuff for sandwiches etc) and do a picnic.
 It will probably make it a lot cheaper than buying food while you are there.

 – If you have a Tesco club card, you can use your points to get Parc Asterix tickets.
-If you do get tickets take your vouchers with you and head towards the entrance, on the left hand side of the gates is the ticket booth that says vouchers.
+If you do get tickets, then take your vouchers with you and head towards the entrance, on the left-hand side of the gates is the ticket booth that says vouchers.
 You exchange your tokens here for entrance tickets.

 – Download a map before you go and map out which rides each child can ride.
 Plan your time wisely.